Main Navigation - Mobile

 (2) medical assistance under Minn.
 Stat.
 Ch.
 256B or Minnesota Care under Minn.
 Stat.
 Ch.
 256L, which shall be ongoing during all terms of eligibility, for individualized education program health-related services provided by a school district that are subject to third party reimbursement.

-Whenever a student has attained eighteen (18) years of age or is attending an institution of post-secondary education, the rights accorded to and the consent required of the parent of the student shall thereafter only be accorded to and required of the eligible student, except as provided in the STATEMENT OF RIGHTS section of this policy.
+6. Whenever a student has attained eighteen (18) years of age or is attending an institution of post-secondary education, the rights accorded to and the consent required of the parent/guardian of the student shall thereafter only be accorded to and required of the eligible student, except as provided in the Section V of this policy.

-The school district may disclose personally identifiable information from the education records of a student without the written consent of the parent of the student or the eligible student unless otherwise provided herein, if the disclosure is:
+The District may disclose personally identifiable information from the education records of a student without the written consent of the parent/guardian of the student or the eligible student unless otherwise provided herein, if the disclosure is:

-1. To other school officials, including teachers, within the school district whom the school district determines have a legitimate educational interest in such records;
+1. To other school officials, including teachers, within the District whom the District determines have a legitimate educational interest in such records;

-2. To officials of other schools or school districts in which the student seeks or intends to enroll, as long as the disclosure is for purposes related to the student’s enrollment or transfer The records shall include information about disciplinary action taken as a result of any incident in which the student possessed or used a dangerous weapon and with proper annual notice (see the ANNUAL NOTIFICATION OF RIGHTS SECTION OF THIS POLICY), suspension and expulsion information pursuant to section 7917 of the federal Every Student Succeeds Act and, if applicable, data regarding a student’s history of violent behavior.
+3. To officials of other schools, school districts, or post-secondary educational institutions in which the student seeks or intends to enroll, as long as the disclosure is for purposes related to the student’s enrollment or transfer The records shall include information about disciplinary action taken as a result of any incident in which the student possessed or used a dangerous weapon and with proper annual notice (see Section XVIII), suspension and expulsion information pursuant to section 7917 of the federal Every Student Succeeds Act and, if applicable, data regarding a student’s history of violent behavior.
 The records also shall include a copy of any probable cause notice or any disposition or court order under Minn.
 Stat. § 260B.171, unless the data are required to be destroyed under Minn.
 Stat. § 120A.22, Subd.
 7(c) or § 121A.75.
-Upon request, the school district will provide the parent or eligible student with a copy of the education records which have been transferred and provide an opportunity for a hearing to challenge the content of those records in accordance with the REQUEST TO AMEND RECORDS; PROCEDURES TO CHALLENGE DATA section of this policy.
+Upon request, the District will provide the parent/guardian or eligible student with a copy of the education records which have been transferred and provide an opportunity for a hearing to challenge the content of those records in accordance with the Section XIV of this policy.

-3. To authorized representatives of the Comptroller General of the United States, the Secretary of the U.S. Department of Education, or an official or employee of the Department of Education acting for the Secretary under a delegation of authority, or the Commissioner of the State Department of Education or their representative, subject to the conditions relative to such disclosure provided under federal law.
+4. To authorized representatives of the Comptroller General of the United States, the Attorney General, the Secretary of the U.S. Department of Education, or the Commissioner of the State Department of Education or their representative, subject to the conditions relative to such disclosure provided under federal law;

 a. determine eligibility for the aid;